stuartellis/sve-personal-website/content/articles/just-task-runner.md

 - Set a [default recipe](https://just.systems/man/en/the-default-recipe.html).
 When _just_ is invoked without the name of a recipe, it runs the default recipe.
 If there no default recipe, it will run the first recipe in the _justfile_.
 - Use [parameters](https://just.systems/man/en/recipe-parameters.html) to get inputs for a recipe from the command-line.
-- Use [dotenv files](https://just.systems/man/en/settings.html#dotenv-settings) to get configuration from files.
+- Use a tool like [fnox](https://fnox.jdx.dev/) to provide environment variables.
+Avoid using [dotenv files](https://just.systems/man/en/settings.html#dotenv-settings) for usernames, passwords, API tokens, or any other kind of secret.
 - Remember to use POSIX shell (_sh_) syntax for single-line recipes.
 By default, _just_ uses the _sh_ shell on the system.
 - When it is possible, use the [built-in functions](https://just.systems/man/en/functions.html) instead of shell commands, because these will behave consistently across different environments.
 - Use [shebang recipes](https://just.systems/man/en/shebang-recipes.html) for multi-line shell recipes, as well as recipes in other languages.